-Conducting a proper due diligence is a critical step in the New York City real estate buying process.
-It comes as the final step prior to the signing of the contract of sale and typically lasts 5-7 business days.
+Conducting proper due diligence is a critical step in the New York City real estate buying process.
+It comes as the final step before the signing of the contract of sale and typically lasts 5-7 business days.
 Your buyer’s agent has advised you on the type of property, layout, and even some basic flaws.
-We also strongly advise that you have a home inspection, during the due diligence process.
+We also strongly recommend that you have a home inspection, during the due diligence process.

 Your Real Estate Attorney protects you with due diligence

 The first thing to know is that your lawyer is on your side.
 We have spoken about an exclusive buyer’s agent fiduciary duty, but the attorney you hire is also looking out for your best interests.

 There are a lot of ways your lawyer protects you during his/her legal due diligence.
 This includes working with the title insurance company to ensure the property’s title is free of liens and the seller can deliver it cleanly.
 He/she also makes sure sellers represent the property properly.
 For instance, ensuring all bedrooms listed are legal.
 The unit’s listing may state it is a two bedroom, but your lawyer determines that one does not meet a bedroom’s legal definition.